-This paper describes the growing GDA2020 state adjustment and presents a new approach to include Network Real-Time Kinematic (NRTK) observations and their Positional Uncertainty (PU) in the NSW survey control network.
-We exploit the automatically computed GNSS baselines between NRTK observations and their Virtual Reference Station (VRS; Landau et al., 2002) to create a connected network that can be adjusted like a static GNSS network.
+he Geocentric Datum of Australia 2020 (GDA2020) is Australia's new national datum and is based on a single, nationwide least squares network adjustment that rigorously propagates uncertainty.
+This article presents a new approach to include Network Real-Time Kinematic (NRTK) observations and their Positional Uncertainty (PU) in the NSW survey control network via the GDA2020 state adjustment.

+Our approach exploits the automatically computed Global Navigation Satellite System (GNSS) baselines between NRTK observations and their Virtual Reference Station (VRS) to create a connected network that can be adjusted like a static GNSS network.
 Using a typical urban NRTK survey in Sydney as an example, it is shown that this method offers a rigorous computation of PU while maintaining the quick and easy nature of NRTK positioning.